honpong/AprilTag-Win/README.md

 The main interface to the library can be found in [rc_tracker.h](corvis/src/tracker/rc_tracker.h).

+Please read [docs/COORDINATES.md](docs/COORDINATES.md) to understand how poses might be used in your application.

 An overview of the algorithm can be found in [docs/OVERVIEW.md](docs/OVERVIEW.md)